Resucits555/Realis-game/README.md

 The amount of cells can only be changed by drawing and deleting with the mouse.

 Both force and velocity of a cell are represented by the same variable "linVelocity" as they're mutually exclusive:
-Only one of them is useful at a time.
+Only one of them is used at a time.

 Bending objects are realised with the "origin" variable.
 It points to the position where the cell would be if there was no pressure.
 There should always be generated a force in direction to origin based on the distance.